Design & Construct Professional Indemnity Insurance

 Contractors with limited or no obvious involvement in the design process are often required to purchase Professional Indemnity cover.

-Something to be aware of is that Professional Indmnity Insurance is arranged on a “claim made” basis – which means that cover is only provided for claims made during the period of insurance – so if a contractor is required to purchase covers for 12 years, insurance covers must be purchased annually for the period.
+Something to be aware of is that Professional Indmnity Insurance is arranged on a “claim made” basis – which means that cover is only provided for claims made during the period of insurance – so if a contractor is required to purchase covers for 6 or maybe 12 years, insurance covers must be purchased annually for the period.

 Construction Contractors are facing significant challenges in securing Professional Indemnity cover at reasonable rates or even cover at all, due to a contraction in the Professional Indemnity Insurance Market